Top 5 Warning Signs Your Dryer Needs Professional Repair

 - Water leaks during thawing

-If frost keeps coming back, the appliance likely needs repair rather than a simple reset.
+If frost keeps coming back, the refrigerator likely needs repair rather than a simple reset.

 7. Compressor or Start Relay Trouble

-If your refrigerator is not cooling at all, the compressor or start relay may be failing.
-The compressor is one of the most important parts in the cooling system, and when it struggles, temperatures rise quickly.
+If your fridge isn’t cooling at all, the compressor or start relay may be failing.
+The compressor is one of the most important parts in the cooling system, and when it struggles, temperatures can rise quickly.

-- Clicking sounds from the back of the fridge
+- Clicking sounds from the back of the refrigerator

 - The compressor tries to start and then stops

-- The fridge is warm even after cleaning coils and checking settings
+- The fridge stays warm after basic troubleshooting

 Compressor and relay issues should be tested by an experienced technician.

 If the refrigerator still is not cooling after basic troubleshooting, the problem may be inside the sealed system.
-Refrigerant leaks and sealed system faults are more serious issues that require specialized tools and licensed repair work.
+Refrigerant leaks and sealed system faults are more serious issues that require specialized tools and proper repair procedures.

 Possible signs include: